carly-lee/TIL/Functional-progamming/Introduces-Composable-Functional-JavaScript.md

 [1] Since we used 'chain' method, it will return only one 'Right'.

 The difference between 'chain' and 'fold' is that 'fold' takes a value out of the box whether it's 'Right' or 'Left'.
 However, 'chain' expects you run a function and return another one.
-Thus, 'chain' would be one of the steps in the middle and 'fold' will be used to take the result value out of the box.
+Thus, **'chain' would be one of the steps in the middle and 'fold' will be used to take the result value out of the box**.

 ## 5. A collection of Either examples compared to imperative code